 Sony A77 II versus Canon 6D Mark II

 The Sony Alpha SLT-A77 II and the Canon EOS 6D Mark II are two enthusiast cameras that were officially introduced, respectively, in May 2014 and June 2017.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (A77 II) and a full frame sensor.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (A77 II) and a full frame (6D Mark II) sensor.
 The Sony has a resolution of 24 megapixel, whereas the Canon provides 26 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Sony A77 II and the Canon 6D Mark II is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A77 II – represents the basis for the calculations across all the size and weight measures).